 History and information about the Spanish Constitution.

-After centuries of being ruled by kings who had absolute power, the forceful arrival of Napoleon created unexpected changes in the Spanish land and in its inhabitants.
-The first Spanish constitution was passed in 1812, yet was unsuccessful in effect given that the word “constitution” was a difficult concept to grasp for people who had never been granted the right to have “rights”.
+After centuries of being ruled by kings who had absolute power, the forceful arrival of Napoleon created unexpected changes in Spanish soil and for its inhabitants.
+The first Spanish constitution was passed in 1812, yet was unsuccessful in practice given that the word “constitution” was a difficult concept to grasp for people who had never been granted the right to have “rights”.
 The changes that took place throughout the XIX century led it to be the age in which various constitutions took place in Spain.
 Some only applied during war time, others were completely disregarded by either the political parties or the people, and a few only lasted as long as the man who promoted them was the government's leader.
 What is true is that all of them were short-lived, and none of them carried the voice of the people, which is considered a fundamental key element of any government.

 In 1808 there was the Bayonne constitution, which was never enacted.
 In 1812 the Cádiz constitution came at a time when people thought that things were going to change after the Napoleonic wars, but no change came.
 There was a constitution written in 1837, one in 1845, in 1856, in 1869, and in 1873, each one suppressed by changes in the ruling body of the Spanish government.
 With the second Republic came the 1931 constitution which approved the first Catalan Statute.
-Then the Civil War arrived and was followed by the long dark years of Franco dictatorship during which neither constitutions nor statutes were considered to be safe.
+Then the Civil War arrived and was followed by the long dark years of Franco dictatorship, during which neither constitutions nor statutes were considered to be safe.
 An official referendum in 1947 made the Spanish state a monarchy, but dictator Francisco Franco reserved his powers as regent and the right to personally designate a successor.
-He avoided naming one right away to avoid political conflict, although later in1969 he finally designated Bourbon Prince Juan Carlos as his successor.
+He avoided naming one right away to avoid political conflict, although later, in 1969, he finally designated Bourbon Prince Juan Carlos as his successor.

 This new constitution also granted the right for historical communities to form autonomous regions in Spain.
 It acknowledges the existence of more nationalities within a united and indivisible Spanish nation.
 The first regions to be recognized as “historical nationalities” were the Euskadi (Basque Country), Catalonia and Galicia.
 The nation is openly multilingual and the defense of regional tongues is explicitly cited in the pivotal Article 3: